solspace/ee-freeform/documentation/common-issues.md

 ## Errors about missing files/pages in Freeform CP <a href="#missing-files" id="missing-files" class="docs-anchor">#</a>

 A surprisingly common issue is that customers will see errors in the Freeform control panel area saying that a file or page doesn't exist / is missing (e.g. when attempting to create a new email notification template, etc).
 This is usually a result of the file actually being missing on the site, or being blocked for some reason.
-Make sure that your server, site, or FTP client is not ignoring or excluding certain files and/or directories for any reason.
+Make sure that your server, site, or FTP client is not ignoring or excluding certain files and/or directories for any reason (e.g. an **.htaccess** rewrite rule that manipulates URL's can interfere with Freeform's POST to `/save` by redirecting it to `/save/`, etc).
 In all known cases of this, the aforementioned solutions always resolved the issue.

 ## Errors about Update Service <a href="#update-service-errors" id="update-service-errors" class="docs-anchor">#</a>